 - Sue has photocopies of all the applications she submitted and a list of all the places that gave her interviews when she was looking for a new job.
 She can show these documents as evidence that she tried to find a new job.

-- Sue has her contract showing that she was hired at a new job 6 weeks after she was fired from the old one.
+- Sue has her contract showing that she was hired at a new job six weeks after she was fired from the old one.
 She can use this contract to show the number of weeks she was unemployed as a result of the discrimination.

 Evidence: